UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 Notes:

+The other argument we will focus on is the `random_state` argument.

 The data is shuffled before splitting which is a crucial step.

 The `random_state` argument controls this shuffling.

+Without this argument set, each time we split our data, it will be split in a different way.

+We set this to add a component of reproducibility to our code and if we set it with a `random_state` when we run our code again it will produce the same result.

 In the example above we used `random_state=5` and `random_state=7` and we can see that they contain different observations.

-Setting the random\_state is useful when we want reproducible results.

 ---